WICG/explicit-javascript-compile-hints-file-based/README.md

 [etc.]

 ## Stakeholder Feedback / Opposition

+Initially, the feature will probably be implemented only by Chromium, but it is designed to be general-purpose, so that other browsers can implement it in the future.

 [Implementors and other stakeholders may already have publicly stated positions on this work.
 If you can, list them here with links to evidence as appropriate.]